louisscruz/interview-questions/data-structures/binary-search-tree/binary-search-tree-prompt.md

   * If a node is provided, perform in_order on that sub-tree.
 * post_order(node)
   * If a node is provided, perform post_order on that sub-tree.
+* balance_tree
+  * When called, this method should perform the Day-Stout-Warren algorithm for tree balancing.